Bad Translation

 - Another one that Marcus found in a store in Montreal:

-If anyone know what or who a Pocari is please let me know.
+If anyone knows what or who a Pocari is please let me know.

 - It's my apron.
 Hmm.
 I guess that makes me...